luxlike/udacity_SDC_AdvancedLaneLines/writeup.md

 ### Pipeline (video)

-I implemented `LaneLine` class to process pipe line And the pipe line process like this:
+I implemented `LaneLine` class to process pipe line.
+And the pipe line process like this:

   1.calibrate camera\